voschezang/ABM/README.md

 # Setup

-Open terminal (or equivalent) and run:
+Make sure that `pip3` is installed.
-It is assumed that `pip3` is installed.
+On Mac or Linux run the following commands in your terminal.
+Alternatively, you can copy the corresponding commands from `Makefile`.

 ```
 git clone https://github.com/voschezang/ABM